awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

   The solution will attempt to verify object integrity between read and write operations and attempt to rollback any changes if an inconsistency is detected.
-If the rollback fails, you will need to manually reconcile the object versions to avoid data inconsistency or loss.
+If the rollback fails, you will need to manually reconcile the object versions to avoid data inconsistency or loss
+- Buckets with MFA Delete enabled are not supported

 #### Service Quotas